Alexandr Dolgopolov: 2015: Second Masters 1000 semifinal

 In 2015, Dolgopolov lost in first round of the Australian Open to Paolo Lorenzi.
 At the Mexican Open he lost to Kei Nishikori in quarter-finals.
 At the Indian Wells Ukrainian he defeated Santiago Giraldo to reach third round, where he lost to Milos Raonic.
 At the Miami Masters the Ukrainian reached round of 16 after winning over Tommy Robredo, then fell to Novak Djokovic.

 In the spring clay season, Dolgopolov lost to Monfils in second round of the Monte-Carlo Masters.
-At the Rome Masters, he won over Martin Klizan to reach round of 32, where he was defeated by Guillermo García López.
+At the Rome Masters, he won over Martin Kližan to reach round of 32, where he was defeated by Guillermo García López.
 At Roland Garros he lost in first round to Nicolás Almagro.

 In the grass season, the Ukrainian lost to Kohlschreiber in first round of Stuttgart.
 At Queen's he defeated Rafael Nadal in first round, then lost to García López in second round.
 At Nottingham he claimed wins over Donald Young, Pablo Andújar, Dominic Thiem and Yen-Hsun Lu, then lost in semifinals to Sam Querrey.
-At the Wimbledon Championships, the player fell in second round to Ivo Karlovic.
+At the Wimbledon Championships, the player fell in second round to Ivo Karlović.

 In the North American summer tour, Dolgopolov defeated Karlovich to reach round of 16 at Washington, after which he lost to Alexander Zverev.
 At the Canada Masters he lost in first round to Grigor Dimitrov.

 In Cincinnati he qualified for the main draw by defeating James Ward and Santiago Giraldo, then earned a first round bye due to Kei Nishikori's withdrawal and won over Bernard Tomic, Jerzy Janowicz and Tomáš Berdych to reach the semi-finals, where he lost to world nº 1 Novak Djokovic in three sets, having won the first.